 Dawn is the first spacecraft to orbit one object then after a period of time leave and continue to another body, this is thanks to its ion propulsion engine (pictured left).
 Although less powerful than a conventional chemical rocket, ion engines are a lot more fuel efficient, allowing them to run for longer.

 Dawn will study two objects in the asteroid belt, the large asteroid Vesta and the dwarf planet Ceres.

 In the first part of its mission the craft successfully entered into orbit around Vesta in July 2011, taking high resolution images and studying the asteroid over a period of 15 months.

-In March of 2015 Dawn successfully entered into orbit around the dwarf planet Ceres and will begin studying its surface in late April.
+In March of 2015 Dawn successfully entered into orbit around the dwarf planet Ceres and began studying its surface in late April.

 The goal of the mission is to characterize the conditions of the early solar system and the role of water and size in determining the evolution of the planets.